Who would be helped?

 - Care for children with medical complexity is unique, complex and expensive

-- Children who have complex medical conditions are roughly 6 percent of kids in Medicaid, but account for up to 40 percent of the costs
+- Children who have complex medical conditions represent a small percentage of kids in Medicaid, but account for a large portion of the costs

 - The overall population of children with medical complexity is growing due to important advances in medical care, such as care for premature infants